Yunxiang-Li/Cpp_Primer/Chapter 9. Sequential Containers/Chapter 9. Sequential Containers.md

 **If the program in the previous exercise reads 256 words, what is its likely capacity after it is resized?
 What if it reads 512?
 1,000?
 1,048?**

-According to my program, when reads 256, the capacity is 256.
-When reads 512, the capacity is 512.
-When reads 1000, the capacity is 1024.
-When reads 1048, the capacity is 2048.
+According to my program, when reads 256, the capacity is 512 after resize(size now is 384).

+When reads 512, the capacity is 1024 after resize(size now is 768).

+When reads 1000, the capacity is 2000 after resize(size now is 1500).

+When reads 1048, the capacity is 2048 after resize(size now is 1572).

 [9.40 Solution](https://github.com/Yunxiang-Li/Cpp_Primer/blob/master/Chapter%209.%20Sequential%20Containers/Codes/9.40%20Solution.cpp)